Battle of Golden Hill New York City: First Blood Spilt in the American Revolution

 Announcement of recently purchased land to erect a new liberty pole on “The Fields” (Commons) including ceremony to mark the occasion.

-Afterwards and fate of New York’s Final Liberty Pole
+Afterwards and Fate of New York’s Final Liberty Pole

 On January 22nd, General Thomas Gage, Commander of British Forces in America and stationed in New York, stepped in to diffuse the matter.
 He ordered his men to keep to their quarters unless accompanied by a noncommissioned officer.
 In exchange, the city government, which was a moderate collections of both patriots and loyalists, refused to raise another liberty pole on the Common so close to the soldier’s barracks.
 Sears and the Sons of Liberty refused to accept the town’s compromise and countered by purchasing a lot nearby upon which they erected another liberty pole.
 On February 6, 1770, in great ceremony, six horses, colorfully decorated and accompanied by several thousand townspeople, hauled a great pine mast from the shipyard through the streets of New York.
 When the post was erected, it stood forty-six feet supporting a gilt vane bearing the word “Liberty.”
 As before, the Sons of Liberty braced the new pole with iron hoops and vertical iron strips and sank it twelve feet below the surface.